firepear/homefarm/README.md

   ansible install will be updated
 * The compute nodes' OS packages and ansible install will be updated
 * BOINC will be rebuilt on the compute nodes, if needed
-* The compute nodes will restart
-* The control node will restart
+* The compute nodes will restart, then the control node will restart

 ## Adding/removing/modifying BOINC projects